prefix-dev/pixi-build-backends/docs/backends/pixi-build-rattler-build.md

-    If you expect your build script to be compatible with incremental compilation (re-using files from previous builds to speed-up future builds), you must ensure that the build directory for these files is set outside of the source directory in order to enable it.
-This is because rattler-build requires a clean working directory for each build.
+    If you expect your build script to be compatible with incremental compilation (re-using files from previous builds to speed-up future builds), you must ensure that the build directory for these files is set outside of the root directory in order to enable the incremental compilation.
+    This is because we use a clean root directory for each build, to ensure compatibility with recipes which make that assumption.

     In practice, this may look like changing directory to `../build_dir` in your build script before commencing the build, or passing `../build_dir` as an argument to your build system.

 ## Specifying dependencies